dahlia/json-hash/README.md

 [![Deno Doc (API references)][Deno Doc badge]][Deno Doc] [![GitHub Actions][GitHub Actions status badge]][GitHub Actions]

-This [Deno][][^1] package contains several utilties to deal JSON data with cryoptography.
+This [Deno][][^1] package contains several utilities to deal JSON data with cryptography.
 See the below sections for details.

 [^1]: It is open to expand its target runtimes including [web browsers in
       particular][1].